Posted on Nov 23, 2018 in Senior Tips

 Whether it’s a dog, cat, bird, or something else, having a pet around can be a comforting and beneficial thing for everyone, including senior citizens.

 If you’re looking for more senior living blogs and resources, make sure to read our informative blogs every week.
 They will provide valuable information and can educate you on topics related to senior living.
-If your thinking it may be time for your loved one to move into one of the best active retirement communities, give Landmark Senior Living a look.
+If your thinking it may be time for your loved one to move into one of the best active retirement communities in Fall River, give Landmark Senior Living a look.